danielabe/DataWarehouse/README.md

 `git clone https://github.com/danielabe/DataWarehouse`
 ## Dependencies
-Install the required dependencies for the correct operation of the application
+Install the required dependencies for the correct operation of the application in the Backend folder.

 `npm install`
 ## Database